16 Best Front End Languages You can Learn in 2025

 Is Python good for the front end?

-Yes, you can use Python in either front-end or back-end development but usually, Python is not preferred for front-end development.
+Yes, you can use Python in either front-end or back-end development, but Python is usually not preferred for front-end development.

 What languages should a Front-End web developer know?